 Read more about these factors that mitigate risk and enhance healthy development and well-being for youth:

-CSSP is conducting a national search to identify and recognize exemplary initiatives that use the Youth Thrive protective and promotive factors to reduce risks and enhance healthy development for youth in foster care or who are involved in the child welfare system.
-CSSP has convened a panel of national experts who have extensive experience in adolescent development, child welfare, training, philanthropy, research, mental health and other services to provide input and advice to CSSP on the overall search process.
+CSSP conducted a national search to identify and recognize 15 exemplary initiatives that use the Youth Thrive protective and promotive factors to reduce risks and enhance healthy development for youth in foster care or who are involved in the child welfare system.
+A panel of national experts with extensive experience in adolescent development, child welfare, training, philanthropy, research, mental health and other services to provided input and advice to CSSP on the overall search process.